zsparal/api-documentation/source/oauth/getting-started.rst

 Mollie Connect: Getting started
 ===============================
-Assuming you have already built an OAuth-compatible app, the first step is to register your app in your `Dashboard <https://www.mollie.com/dashboard/>`_ under 'Apps'.
+Assuming you have already built an OAuth-compatible app, the first step is to `register your app in your Dashboard <https://www.mollie.com/dashboard/developers/applications>`_.
 You will receive a *Client ID* and *Client Secret*, both of which should be kept secret.
 These credentials can be used to:

 * Redirect users to your app's authorization form (*Client ID*)